Office of General Studies

 All course prerequisites and any other special criteria or restrictions for course registration apply to General Studies students.
 Evidence of previous college coursework may be required for registration.

-There are two academic semesters (fall and spring) each year, and a winter and summer sessions.
-Students are encouraged to early register for the coming term that can occur as early as March for the summer and fall terms and October for the spring and winter terms.
+There are two academic semesters (fall and spring) each year, as well as a winter term and summer sessions.
+Students are encouraged to early register for the coming term which can occur as early as March for the summer and fall terms and October for the spring and winter terms.
 Admission and registration is done on a first-come, first-served basis.

 A General Studies student who fails to complete the courses in which he/she is enrolled and who fails to maintain a 2.00 cumulative grade point average each semester is subject to dismissal.
 The Office of General Studies reserves the right to rescind continued enrollment privileges for failure to maintain sufficient academic progress which shall be defined as falling below a 2.00 cumulative grade point average and/or not completing coursework in which the student is enrolled for at least two consecutive terms.